albertllousas/implementing-hexagonal-architecture/readme.md

  the pattern.

-Modern approaches are based on this idea, omitting all the ports and adapters, changing this packaging by [package-by-feature](http://www.codingthearchitecture.com/2015/03/08/package_by_component_and_architecturally_aligned_testing.html) or [package-by-component](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) or mixed with DDD, like Vaughn Vernon does.
+Modern approaches are based on this idea, omitting all the ports and adapters, changing this packaging by [package-by-feature](http://www.codingthearchitecture.com/2015/03/08/package_by_component_and_architecturally_aligned_testing.html) or [package-by-component](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) or mixed with DDD, like Vaughn Vernon [does in his samples](https://github.com/VaughnVernon/IDDD_Samples).

 ## tech stack